ameeshabraham-cipher/IntelloCyberTech/docs/PROJECT_DOCUMENTATION.md

 The website is configured for static deployment without backend dependencies:

-1. Forms use Formspree for processing submissions
+1. Forms use Formspree for processing submissions (ID: mwpokerg)
 2. No database dependencies
 3. Client-side routing with SPA configuration
-4. See `STATIC_DEPLOYMENT.md` for detailed deployment instructions
+4. See `docs/deployment/GODADDY_DEPLOYMENT_GUIDE.md` for hosting-specific instructions
+5. See `docs/deployment/STATIC_BUILD_INSTRUCTIONS.md` for build process details

+### Lightweight Deployment Package

+Due to Replit resource constraints, a pre-built lightweight package is available:

+1. Find `intello-website.zip` in the `build` folder
+2. This contains all essential files for direct hosting upload
+3. See `docs/deployment/UPDATE_GODADDY_SITE.md` for update instructions

-### Server Deployment (Alternative)
+### Server Deployment (Not Recommended)

 For applications requiring backend functionality:

-1. Node.js Express server included
+1. Node.js Express server included but not necessary
-2. In-memory storage for form submissions
+2. In-memory storage for form submissions (use Formspree instead)
-3. API endpoints for retrieving form data
+3. API endpoints available but not required

 ## Customization Guide